 Perry in Pike County, Illinois — The American Midwest (Great Lakes)

 Location.
-39° 46.979′ N, 90° 44.677′ W. Marker is in Perry, Illinois, in Pike County.
-Marker is at the intersection of Main Street and Cross Street, on the right when traveling east on Main Street.
+39° 47.087′ N, 90° 44.802′ W. Marker is in Perry, Illinois, in Pike County.
+Marker is on North William Street.
+This small marker is behind the Perry Presbyterian Church.
+The road ends in a driveway so be careful where you park to see it.
 Touch for map.
 Marker is in this post office area: Perry IL 62362, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on August 10, 2019.
-This page originally submitted on July 28, 2019, by Emily Pursley of Pittsfield, Illinois.
-This page has been viewed 35 times since then.
-Photos: 1, 2. submitted on July 28, 2019, by Emily Pursley of Pittsfield, Illinois.
-3. submitted on July 30, 2019, by Emily Pursley of Pittsfield, Illinois. • Bill Pfingsten was the editor who published this page.
+This page was last revised on August 28, 2019.
+It was originally submitted on August 27, 2019, by Emily Pursley of Pittsfield, Illinois.
+This page has been viewed 429 times since then and 34 times this year.
+Photos: 1, 2, 3, 4. submitted on August 27, 2019, by Emily Pursley of Pittsfield, Illinois. • Bill Pfingsten was the editor who published this page.